Decoding Gray Matter: large-scale analysis of brain cell morphometry to inform microstructural modeling of diffusion MR signals: Introduction

-The brain contains about 86 billion neural\footnote{neural should not be confused with neuronal.
+The brain contains approximately 86 billion of these neural\footnote{neural should not be confused with neuronal.
 Neural means relating to the nervous system (hence referring to any cell type in the brain: from neurons to glia), while neuronal means relating to neurons.} cells \cite{vonbartheld2016Search}.
-Cortical GM is roughly constituted of 10–40\% cell bodies (soma) of neural cells; 40–75\% neurites: neuronal dendrites, short‐range intra‐cortical axons, the stems of long‐range axons extending into the WM and glial cell projections which intermingle with each other to form a dense and complex network; 15–30\% highly tortuous extra-cellular space (ECS); and 1–5\% vasculature \cite{bondareff1968Distribution,spocter2012Neuropil, motta2019Dense}.
+Cortical GM is composed of 10–40\% cell bodies (soma) of neural cells; 40–75\% neurites: neuronal dendrites, short‐range intra‐cortical axons, the stems of long‐range axons extending into the WM and glial cell projections which intermingle with each other to form a dense and complex network; 15–30\% highly tortuous extra-cellular space (ECS); and 1–5\% vasculature \cite{bondareff1968Distribution,spocter2012Neuropil, motta2019Dense}.
 In adults, the glia to neuron ratio is 1.32/1.40 for males/females respectively.
 The proportion of glial cells (by cell count) was estimated to be 77\% oligodendrocytes, 17\% astrocytes and 6\% microglia \cite{pelvig2008Neocortical, salvesen2015Neocortical}.

 The ECS occupies a volume fraction of ~15-30\% in normal adult brain tissue, with a typical value of ~20\%, that falls to ~5\% during global ischemia (the expected state during classical fixation) \cite{sykova2008Diffusion}.
 The ECS has an average tortuosity (defined as the ratio between the true diffusion coefficient and the effective diffusivity of small molecules such as inulin and sucrose) of ~2-3 \cite{sykova2008Diffusion}, due to its labyrinthine porous matrix, the presence of long-chain macromolecules, transient trapping in dead-space microdomains, and transient physical-chemical interaction with the cellular membranes.
-The width of the ECS of the brain cortex is ~40-120 nm \cite{thorne2006Vivo}, although this is less established because chemicals used in the processing of the tissue for the display introduce shrinkage effects that can range from 1-65\% \cite{alexander2019imaging}.
-The average neuron-microvessel distance in brain GM is ~20 $\mu$m \cite{mabuchi2005Focal}.